 She and Jeff entered a heated debate and it turned ugly quickly.

 As I watched the events unfold, I wondered why this woman was so angry towards fathers.
 Did her father abandon her?
-Did your husband leave her with the kids and refuse to pay child support?
+Did her husband leave her with the kids and refuse to pay child support?
 Many scenarios ran through my head.
 To some extent, I can understand her point-of-view.
 As someone who grew up with one of the so-called deadbeat dads, I know why she would have such strong emotions.
 However, I don’t agree with her assertion that the majority of fathers are deadbeats.

 Most of the men I know are striving to be great dads.
 They don’t always hit the mark, but they learn from their mistakes and try to do better next time.
 Jeff is an example of this type of father.
 I’ve followed him on Twitter for several years now and his tweets reveal a deep love for his family and a dedication to being a positive influence in his children’s lives.